TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 **Step 1: Install/Update NVIDIA Windows Drivers**

-**This step isn't necessary if you already have your GPU drivers working** This is the most crucial step.
-Your Windows NVIDIA drivers are what WSL 2 and Docker will use for GPU access.
+**This step isn't necessary if you already have your GPU drivers working.** Your Windows NVIDIA drivers are what WSL 2 and Docker will use for GPU access.

 1. Download the official NVIDIA APP [https://www.nvidia.com/en-us/software/nvidia-app/]
 2. Download the latest **Game Ready Driver** or **NVIDIA Studio Driver** suggested for you in the app.